nickperkins/nickperkins.au/content/code/mcp-elicitations-interactive-tools/index.md

 Think of it like this: rather than requiring users to specify every parameter in their initial request, your tool can guide them through the process step by step, asking clarifying questions along the way.

-## The Ice Cream MCP Server: A Simple but Powerful Example
+## The Ice Cream MCP Server: An Example Implementation

 I built a minimal MCP server that demonstrates elicitations perfectly.
 The `ice_cream_topping_recommender` tool suggests toppings based on ice cream flavours, but here's the clever part: if no flavour is provided, it doesn't fail—it asks the user to choose one.